camenlx/GossipCoinCore/doc/tor.md

 for how to properly configure Tor.

-Run GOSSIP behind a Tor proxy
+Run Gossipcoin behind a Tor proxy
 ----------------------------------

 The first step is running Gossipcoin behind a Tor proxy.
 This will already make all